haiwera-silk-cd/magento-devdocs/guides/v2.3/ui_comp_guide/components/ui-wysiwyg.md

 github_link: ui_comp_guide/components/ui-wysiwyg.md
 ---

 The WYSIWYG component is an {% glossarytooltip edb42858-1ff8-41f9-80a6-edf0d86d7e10 %}adapter{% endglossarytooltip %} for [TinyMCE v4](https://www.tinymce.com/){:target="\_blank"} that integrates an editor instance with the [form component]({{ page.baseurl }}/ui_comp_guide/components/ui-form.html).
-It expects a complete {% glossarytooltip f0dcf847-ce21-4b88-8b45-83e1cbf08100 %}widget{% endglossarytooltip %} declaration in the `content` option, which should contain both {% glossarytooltip 8f407f13-4350-449b-9dc5-217dcf01bc42 %}markup{% endglossarytooltip %} and the script responsible for creating the editor's instance.
+It expects a complete {% glossarytooltip f0dcf847-ce21-4b88-8b45-83e1cbf08100 %}小工具{% endglossarytooltip %} declaration in the `content` option, which should contain both {% glossarytooltip 8f407f13-4350-449b-9dc5-217dcf01bc42 %}markup{% endglossarytooltip %} and the script responsible for creating the editor's instance.

 Magento supports all selector, plugin, and toolbar/menu configuration options supported by the TinyMCE v4 `tinymce.init()` method.
 However, Magento doesn't validate TinyMCE configuration options or flag invalid values before adding the editor to a page.